 The future of graphic design is immersion.

-For the past decade, freelancing websites like Fiverr and crowdsourcing sites like 99designs have caused massive disruptions in the graphic design industry.
-Some of the changes have been good – it’s easier than ever to find a graphic designer, especially for small businesses, it’s easy to break into the industry, just make an account at one of the sites I mentioned, and of course Google has made it easier than ever before to learn how to design.
+For the past decade, freelancing websites like Fiverr and crowdsourcing sites like 99designs have caused massive disruption in the graphic design industry.
+Some of the changes have been good – it’s easier than ever to find a graphic designer, especially for small businesses, it’s easy to break into the industry, just make an account, and of course Google has made it easier than ever to learn how to design.

-However, freelancers on Fiverr and similar websites, while being inexpensive, have developed a reputation for providing low quality work, and from a designer’s perspective, it’s becoming increasingly difficult to earn a decent wage.
+Then there’s the designer’s perspective, where it’s becoming increasingly difficult to earn a decent wage.
+Designers need to be constantly improving their skills, which luckily can be done inexpensively with all the great graphic design books available on Amazon these days.
 With time, hiring methods and wages should stabilize, but, the role an artist or designer has will be quite different.

 When it comes to the future of graphic design, the big thing on everyone’s mind is animation and VR.
-Print media is on the way out, at least in marketing, digital media is the future of graphic design.
-For more on that, and what else to expect, we asked a group of industry experts…
+Print media is on its way out, digital media is rapidly becoming the future of graphic design.
+For more on that and what else to expect, we asked a group of industry experts…

 What’s The Future Of Graphic Design?